tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 The preceding results showed that preschoolers associate one-feature onset-mispronunciations with the familiar word that matches the rime of the word.
-But that was only for trials where children start on the unfamilar object.
+But that was only for trials where children start on the unfamiliar object.
 I now consider the other situation, where children are fixating on a familiar object and hear a word that immediately mismatches with the name of that familiar object.
 On the basis of the first segment,